Introduction

 Though the exact essay questions depend on your prospective school, many of these questions cover similar topics.
 Some of these topics include:

-- Why you decided to apply to business school
+• Why did you decide to apply to business school

 Recommendation Letters